 Hash tags make it easier to search and follow the twitter conversations on specific topics.

 How it works is everyone agrees to use a standard hash tag in their tweets when they tweet about a specific topic.
-Then you set up a search for that hashtag using your twitter client, or use twitter search tools such as Twitter Search and Twitterfall to track the conversation.
+Then you set up a search for that hashtag using your twitter client, or use twitter search tools such as Twitter Search, Twitterfall or Tagboard to track the conversation.

 Hashtags are also commonly used at conferences to share thoughts on presentations, organize meet ups and coordinate after parties.
 For example, the hashtag used at ISTE 2013 conference was #iste13